Hoodoo Mountain: Glaciers

 Hoodoo Glacier and Twin Glacier are separated by a ridgeline extending north of Hoodoo Mountain.
 They have cut deep valleys into the older regional bedrock and have interacted with Hoodoo Mountain intermittently since the Pleistocene.
 Both glaciers originate from the Andrei Icefield centered 16 km northeast of Hoodoo Mountain.
 This large glacial field is informally named after the son of Olav Mokievsky-Zubok, a glaciologist who carried out significant glaciological work in the Coast Mountains from the 1960s to the 1970s.

 The summit of Hoodoo Mountain contains an ice cap that persists at elevations greater than 1600 m.
 It varies from 100 to 150 m thick and has a diameter of 3–4 km, attaining a minimum volume of 3.2 km3.
 Its circular shape and higher elevation have made it relatively stable to climate change, having undergone minor retreat and thinning only at its very edges.
 It therefore maintains at least partial snow cover during all months of the year.
-At the north–central end of the ice cap lies a prominent nunatak called The Horn or Horn Nunatak.
-It consists of pyroclastic rock surrounding a core of lava.
+At the north–central end of the ice cap lies a prominent nunatak called The Horn or Horn Nunatak which consists of pyroclastic rock surrounding a core of lava.